bibanon/bibanon/Stories/Denko/Denko.md

 ### English Translation

-This english translation was created by vgperson on Tumblr, a person who is famous for translating interesting [[2channel]] posts. (the original Japanese text needs to be found, however)
+This english translation was created by [vgperson on Tumblr](http://vgperson.tumblr.com), a person famous for translating interesting [[2channel]] posts and Japanese RPGMaker games.

 The man writing his tale is labeled OP, and the replies from [[2channel users|2channel]] are labeled 2ch.